 How do we ensure curriculum and skills progression?

 Functional age-appropriate skills in English and Mathematics

 Appropriate planning and differentiation across the curriculum ensures that all children are able to access and achieve within their year band expectations.
-Targeted interventions delivered by class teachers, Teaching Assistants and a 1:1 tutor help to bridge any gaps in knowledge.
+Targeted interventions delivered by class teachers, Teaching Assistants and a 1:1 tutors help to bridge any gaps in knowledge.
 On-going and accurate assessments allow for class teachers to identify weaker areas which are reinforced and consolidated through repetition.

 Personal Skills and expectations

 Staff act as role models in relation to faith, morals and values.
 There is an expectation for children to practise personal skills such as resilience, perseverance, commitment, independence and collaboration throughout school life.
 Peer Mediators offer children the opportunity to resolve issues independent of adult intervention.
 Classrooms are organised to promote independent learning by allowing children to access resources themselves.
 Class jobs and other roles within school such as Rights Respecting School Ambassadors allow children to show commitment to the wider school community.
 Offering daily challenges and problem-solving opportunities as part of school life enables children of all ages to develop resilience and perseverance skills.
-Half-termly virtue awards promote particular personal skills by awarding and making an example of children who are successfully demonstrating them.
+Weekly virtue awards promote particular personal skills by awarding and making an example of children who are successfully demonstrating them.
 The teaching of Rights Respecting Schools enables children the opportunity to discuss worldwide issues/topics to enrich their empathetic attitude towards others as well as understanding their own rights as a human being.

 How do we ensure that the curriculum meets the needs of all groups of pupils within the school?